 18 cultural tourism destinations to visit in 2018

-Since starting this series of the best cultural tourism destinations in 2017, this start-of-the-year blog post has become one of my most favorite ones to research, write, and share.
+Since starting this series of the best cultural tourism destinations in 2017, this start-of-the-year blog post has become one of my favorite ones to research, write, and share.

 Ready to grow your cultural tourism list for the New Year?
 Let’s go!